What is the scope and future of hospitality management?

 Who is eligible for hospitality management?

-To be eligible to enroll into any postgraduate hospitality programme, students must meet the following criteria:
+To be eligible to enrol on a postgraduate hospitality programme, students must meet the following criteria:

 If applicants do not meet the academic requirements, they must have at least three years of relevant management experience.